intellij-rust/intellij-rust/CONTRIBUTING.md

 Please, consider our [code-style](STYLE.md) prior to submitting the pull request.
 We love PRs, but much more than just PRs we love PRs that are 'on style'.

-For the Java sources we're sticked to the Google's [one](https://google.github.io/styleguide/javaguide.html).
+For the Java sources we're stuck to the Google's [one](https://google.github.io/styleguide/javaguide.html).

 # Plugin overview